gem/oq-engine/doc/adv-manual/architecture.rst

   (essentially big arrays) are kept in the datastore
 - the *DbServer*, which is a service mediating the interaction between the calculators and the database
-- the *WebUI* is a web applications that allows to run and monitor computations via a browser; multiple calculations can be run in parallel
+- the *WebUI* is a web application that allows to run and monitor computations via a browser; multiple calculations can be run in parallel
 - the *oq* command-line tool; it allows to run computations and provides an interface to the underlying